 JSSA and Premier believe that they have appropriate support for any tax positions taken, and, as such, do not have any uncertain tax positions that are material to the consolidated financial statements.
-JSSA and Premier recognize penalties and interest related to income taxes on uncertain tax positions in accounts payable, accrued expenses and other liabilities on the consolidated statement of financial position and management and administrative expenses on the consolidated statement of activities and change in net assets.
-As a result of the Tax Cuts and Jobs Act effective January 1, 2018, qualified transportation fringe benefits are also considered unrelated business income.
-Income tax expense related to qualified transportation fringe benefits was approximately \$300 for the year ended June 30, 2019.
-Tax years prior to 2015 for JSSA and Premier are no longer subject to examination by the IRS or the state tax jurisdictions of Maryland, Virginia and the District of Columbia.
+JSSA and Premier recognize penalties and interest related to income taxes on uncertain tax positions in accounts payable, accrued expenses and other liabilities on the consolidated statements of financial position and management and administrative expenses on the consolidated statements of activities and change in net assets.
+For the year ended June 30, 2019, JSSA paid income tax expense related to qualified transportation fringe benefits of approximately \$300 as a result of the Tax Cuts and Jobs Act.
+In December 2019, the passing of the Further Consolidated Appropriations Act repealed the taxation of qualified transportation fringe benefits.
+JSSA did not have any unrelated business income for the year ended June 30, 2020.
+Tax years prior to 2016 for JSSA and Premier are no longer subject to examination by the IRS or the state tax jurisdictions of Maryland, Virginia and the District of Columbia.